Jeffrey Rosen (legal academic): Personal life

-Rosen, the son of Estelle and Sidney Rosen, is married to Lauren Coyle Rosen, a cultural anthropologist, author, singer-composer, artist, and lawyer, who was a cultural anthropology professor at Princeton University.
-Previously, he was married to Christine Rosen (formerly Stolba), a historian.
+Rosen, the son of Estelle and Sidney Rosen, is married to Lauren Coyle Rosen, a cultural anthropologist, author, singer-composer, artist, and lawyer, who was a cultural anthropology professor at Princeton University and is a fellow at Harvard University.
+She is the Founder of Divine Feminine Living and host of The Divine Feminine Podcast Previously, he was married to Christine Rosen (formerly Stolba), a historian.
 Rosen is the brother of Joanna Rosen, a medical doctor, and the brother-in-law of Neal Katyal, former Acting Solicitor General of the United States.